thenifemi/ddd_feed/README.md

 2. Create a new branch for your changes.
 3. Make your changes and commit them to your branch.
 4. Create a pull request with a description of your changes.
-5. Assign @thenifemi to review your pull request.
+5. Assign **@thenifemi** to review your pull request.
-6. Wait for your pull request to be merged.
+6. Wait for your pull request to be reviewed and merged.

 ## License